game-ci/documentation/README.md

 [yarn](https://classic.yarnpkg.com/en/docs/install/).

 1. Clone repository
-2. Run te following commands in the folder to install requirements and run the development server
+2. Run the following commands in the folder to install requirements and run the development server

 ```bash
 yarn